-The next election in Massachusetts is Massachusetts Primary Election on .
+The next election in Massachusetts is Massachusetts General Election on .

 View your personalized ballot, check your voter registration, make a plan to vote, and research every name and measure on the ballot with BallotReady.